DIANA THE MUSICAL - Longacre Theatre

 Prince Charles (handsomely portrayed by Roe Hartrampf) is rather nice so he doesn’t come across as much of a shit, which many think of him.
 Still, his conspiracy with Camilla, his on-again-off-again (mostly on) true love, to find a young thing to marry and produce an heir is explicit.
 Camilla (matter-of-factly portrayed by Erin Davie) is amoral and cool: nothing wrong with having a lover on the side, nobles do, that’s just the way it is.
 It’s slightly bizarre that opposites Queen Elizabeth and romance novelist Barbara Cartland are played by the same actress, but veteran Judy Kaye seems to be having fun with the oddly dual roles.

 DIANA has a few standout scenes.
-The direction keeps DIANA moving fast, as if to keep camp from creeping in.
-But DIANA giddily lets its guard down in the opening number of Act II, “Here Comes James Hewitt” where Diana’s horseman lover arrives, in saddle and bare chested.
+The direction keeps DIANA moving fast, with camp nipping at tits heels.
+But DIANA giddily lets its guard down in the opening number of Act II, “Here Comes James Hewitt” where Diana’s horseman lover arrives, bare-chested and in saddle.
 The verbal foreplay between him and Diana is so vulgar, it makes even Cartland’s prose look like Anais Nin’s.
 Commentary in song, “”Him and Her (& Him and Her)" that contrasts Charles/Camilla and Diana/ James is Cartland's.
 If there’s any genuine wit in DIANA, it’s briefly revealed here.

 Another highlight of the second act is the fantasmagoric song, referred to in the program as "The Dress", but which sung on stage as "The Fuck-You Dress".
-Based upon the daringly dramatic black dress that a dazzling Diana wore to an opening at The Serpentine Gallery in Hyde Park (the same night of Charles’s TV interview wherein he admitted his affair), it’s a stunning example that sometimes fact is better than fiction.
+Based upon the daringly dramatic black dress that a dazzling Diana wore to an opening at The Serpentine Gallery in Hyde Park (the same night Charles confessed his affair with Camilla in TV interview), it’s a stunning example that sometimes fact is better than fiction.